ArpitaYenkar/ARPITA/Arpita_WD_ReactJs_Diff.md

 | *Used by* | Google, Wix | Facebook, Uber | Alibaba, GitLab |
 | *Sizes of the libraries* | Depends on the bundle size produced | 116 KB | 91 KB |
 | *Official site* | 	[angular.io](https://angular.io/) | [reactjs.org](https://reactjs.org/) | [vuejs.org](https://vuejs.org/) |

-### Various Difference between AngularJS, ReactJS, and VueJS.

-- **AngularJS**: AngularJS is a JavaScript based open-source framework.
-- **ReactJS**: ReactJS is a component-based library which is used to develop interactive UI's(User Interfaces).
-- **VueJS**: VueJS is a progressive framework JavaScript framework for building user interfaces.